 The Award Lifecycle

 Brown’s Office of Sponsored Projects (OSP) has adopted a lifecycle management approach to research administration.
 The Pre-Award team negotiates and accepts all sponsored agreement ensuring Brown’s academic freedoms are upheld.
-At this stage Pre-Award staff prepare the award for setup by verifying approval for applicable IRB and IACUC procedures, collecting documentation for subawards and ensure compliance with all internal and sponsor guidelines before passing the award to Post-Award team for account creation.
+At this stage Pre-Award staff prepare the award for setup by verifying approval for applicable IRB and IACUC procedures.
+The Research Subcontracting team is responsible for creation and issuance of subaward agreement and subrecipient monitoring before passing the award to the Post-Award team for account creation.

 Throughout the life of the award, Post-Award staff provide assistance to faculty and staff in managing sponsored awards that support scholarly activities.
 The Post-Award team provides guidance to assure proper stewardship of funds that are received and work closely with faculty and department administrators to ensure financial compliance and proper accounting of externally sponsored funds.
 OSP’s financial management responsibilities include cash management, financial reporting, award closeout, and effort reporting.
 In addition, the Pre-Award staff work closely with department administrators to prepare, review, and submit non-financial post-award changes (e.g., No-cost extensions, Rebudgeting, Change of PI, Award transfer, etc.).